Agustín Edwards Eastman: Publisher

 In 1968, Edwards was elected president of the Inter-American Press Association.
 He founded the association's committee on press freedom, and commissions on technical issues and scholarships.
 He also is president of the Diarios America Group, another trade organization.

-On 5 September 1970, Edwards met with Henry Kissinger, John N. Mitchell and Richard Helms in Washington to request their financial support in his attempt to oust Marxist Salvador Allende who was about to win the Presidency.
+On 5 September 1970, Edwards met with Henry Kissinger, John N. Mitchell and Richard Helms in Washington to request their financial support in his attempt to oust Socialist Salvador Allende who was about to win the Presidency.
 Documents recently declassified by the National Security Archive provide further details about this meeting, the first and only known meeting between a Chilean (civilian or military) and a United States CIA Director.
 According to these records, during this meeting Edwards pushed for a U.S.-led, preemptive coup to block the inauguration of Allende.
 He also provided the CIA with intelligence crucial to planning the coup, including specifying armed forces officers and government officials who would be allies in orchestrating it.
-After the meeting, Edwards stayed in Washington for several days where he shared more intelligence with the CIA, and as evidence suggests, may have even met with President Nixon (though this is not confirmed).
+After the meeting, Edwards stayed in Washington for several days where he shared more intelligence with the CIA, and as evidence suggests, may have even met with President Nixon.

 Over the following year, Richard Nixon approved three covert payments totalling approximately US$2,000,000 to Edwards so he would use his media empire to help destabilise Chile's democratic process.
 In the days and years following the military coup of 11 September 1973, Edwards' newspapers published falsifications to justify the coup and cover up the human rights violations of General Augusto Pinochet's dictatorship.
 Edwards' media outlets did not just create political instability through their reporting, but also conspired with the armed forces to facilitate a successful military takeover.
 In 1973, a CIA official referred to the El Mercurio chain of newspapers as among "the most militant parts of the opposition."